 It should be fast.
 Speed matters more than I initially realised.
-If Monocypher doesn't run fast enough, many people won't even look at it.
-Ideally, it should be as fast as libsodium —though it's hard to compete against optimised assembly.
+If Monocypher doesn’t run fast enough, many people won’t even look at it.
+Ideally, it should be as fast as libsodium —though we can’t really compete with optimised assembly.

 It must allow upgrades.
 Again, a speed issue.
 Many people will reject Monocypher if it doesn’t allow them to upgrade to faster implementations themselves.
 (Who am I to tell them they won’t scale like Google?)
 The chosen primitives must therefore have efficient implementations somewhere.

 Overall, I think I’ve hit a pretty sweet spot.

 The first thing I have done for Monocypher was choosing primitives.
 As recommended in my Rolling your Own Crypto article, I have chosen Chacha20, Poly1305, Blake2b, Argon2i, x25519, and EdDSA.
 Some choices need a bit of clarification, though.

 The stream cipher used for authenticated encryption wasn’t Chacha20, or XSalsa20, but XChacha20.
 The construction is the same as XSalsa20, applied to Chacha20.
 I have explained it in detail here.
 It has a bigger nonce than Chacha20 (big enough to be chosen at random), at the cost of a slightly slower initialisation.

 This could have been controversial a few months ago, because nobody else seemed to have released it publicly.
 I had nothing to compare to.
 Thankfully, Libsodium now have an implementation of its own, and I was able to compare the two.
 I’m now glad I stuck to my guns.